Non-asymptotic Approximation Error Bounds of Parameterized Quantum Circuits: Approximating continuous functions via PQCs

 \section{Approximating continuous functions via PQCs}

-We have constructively shown that PQCs could implement multivariate polynomials in the previous section.
+We have constructively shown in the previous section that PQCs could implement multivariate polynomials.
 To study the approximation capabilities of PQC, a natural strategy involves aggregating multiple polynomials to approximate the continuous function, drawing on well-established principles from classical approximation theory.
 In the context of univariate functions, this endeavor is guided by the Stone-Weierstrass Theorem~\cite{stone1948generalized}.
 For the multivariate case, we accomplish this task by employing PQCs to implement Bernstein polynomials, followed by the established result on the approximation error bound of Bernstein polynomials~\cite{heitzinger2002simulation, foupouagnigni2020multivariate}.